UK SIC Codes (Standard Industrial Classification) | Overview, Structure & Guidance (SIC 2007)

 Subclass 10.51/2 UK-specific subclass detail (example)

-Official navigation tool (hierarchy view): UK SIC hierarchy (ONS).
+Official navigation tool: UK SIC hierarchy (ONS).

-UK SIC 2007 is the current major version used in UK statistical and administrative contexts, with national five-digit subclasses maintained alongside the core structure.
+UK SIC 2007 is the current major version used across UK statistical and administrative contexts, with national five-digit subclasses maintained alongside the core structure.
 There is an established review process for UK SIC 2007, but that does not automatically mean a new version has replaced SIC 2007 yet.

 Background on the UK SIC 2007 review process: Review process for UK SIC 2007.

-History and major revision
+History and Major Revision

 UK SIC originated in the mid-20th century and has been revised over time to reflect changes in the economy and to maintain consistency with international statistical standards.
-The major modern revision is UK SIC 2007, designed to align with NACE Rev. 2 and (at higher levels) the UN’s ISIC framework.
+The major modern revision is UK SIC 2007, designed to align with NACE Rev. 2 and, at higher levels, the UN’s ISIC framework.

 Changes from UK SIC 2003 to UK SIC 2007